frconor-ebook/meditations/_posts/2025-02-25-spirit-of-service.md

 doesn\'t replace our nature.
 The supernatural builds on the natural;
-hence the importance of cultivating the natural virtues: order, punctuality, professional competence, cleanliness, hygiene, industriousness, and fortitude.
+hence the importance of cultivating the natural virtues: order, punctuality, professional competence, cleanliness, hygiene, industriousness, fortitude.

 The more we work at those natural virtues, the more we become a better instrument that God can use in a more effective way, and the more we can build on that foundation with the supernatural grace that we receive.

-St. Augustine has likened our need for divine assistance to our need for light by which to see.
+St. Augustine has likened our need for divine assistance to our need for light by which to see (St. Augustine, *On Nature and Grace*).
 It is the eye that sees.
 The light allows the eye to fulfill its nature.

 Similarly, divine grace allows us "to will and to work" but it never overrides our freedom.
-God respects our freedom
+God respects our freedom.

-Therefore, we can ask Our Lord to increase our desires to serve or to be a more useful instrument.
+Therefore, we can ask Our Lord to increase our desire to serve or to be a more useful instrument.

 Help me to want to serve a little more, a little better.
 Improve the